joseluis-hd/joseluis-hd/README.md

-# Hello World! 👋, I'm José Luis Haro
+# Hi, I'm José Luis Haro 👋
 - 💻 I'm a Computer Engineering student at University of Guadalajara and this is my personal profile where I share my projects and learnings.

 ## 🔗 Links